 French doors are usually double doors on hinges that swing in or out and are fitted with glass panes for most of its length, allowing for natural light and a visual connection with the outdoors or the next room while still providing some privacy.
 French doors with screens are a good idea if you want the option of extra natural ventilation without allowing access for pests, and you can also add attachments like blinds and covers or curtains for those occasions when you need extra privacy.

-Not only do French doors beautify your environment and add functionality, they also add value.
-Whether you are planning for your long-term home, working on a fix-and-flip, renovating your storefront, or anything in between, installing French Doors makes for a great investment.
-Talk to one of our door specialists and see how French Patio Doors could enhance your lifestyle and even increase the sale value of your property.
+Not only do patio French doors beautify your environment and add functionality, they also add value.
+Whether you are planning for your long-term home, working on a fix-and-flip, renovating your storefront, or anything in between, installing double French doors makes for a great investment.
+Talk to one of our door specialists and see how French patio doors could enhance your lifestyle and even increase the sale value of your property.

-Exterior French Doors are an energy-efficient choice as they allow for more natural light and ventilation while providing enough insulation to keep your indoor environment cool during the summer and warm in the winter.
-Covers and screen doors for French doors may also be considered if you would like the extra shade or ventilation while keeping pests out.
-Most of our Patio French Doors come fitted with thermal performance glass to keep you comfortable indoors during the severe weather months.
+Exterior French doors are an energy-efficient choice as they allow for more natural light and ventilation while providing enough insulation to keep your indoor environment cool during the summer and warm in the winter.
+French doors with screens may also be considered if you would like the extra shade or ventilation while keeping pests out.
+Most of our patio French doors come fitted with thermal performance glass to keep you comfortable indoors during the severe weather months.
 Rest assured that your energy bills will be kept down as you enjoy the benefits of this beautiful new addition to your environment!

-Security is an important aspect of French Door installation and there have been significant improvements in this area over the years through new technologies such as the multipoint locking system.
-The types and sizes of locks and hinges that are used, as well as installation techniques are key to ensuring French Door security.
+Security is an important aspect of installing French patio doors and there have been significant improvements in this area over the years through new technologies such as the multipoint locking system.
+The types and sizes of locks and hinges that are used, as well as installation techniques are key to ensuring the security of your French door.
 At The Folding Door Store, we are equipped with the best parts and equipment, and have in-house contractors to professionally install your doors for optimum security and peace of mind.
-The addition of security bars are also an option to further secure your doors.
+The addition of security bars is also an option to further secure your doors.

 Trying to decide which type of door is the best fit for your needs?
 Below are some specifics of the three types of doors to help you to make the best decision.

 Between glass French doors and the regular sliding glass door, the decision is more based on style than size since they both typically come with two panels.
-Glass sliding doors tend to better suit modern style environments, whereas the traditional glass French doors can enhance both modern and rustic style buildings from an ultra-modern office building to a quaint little book store or café, and everything in between
+Sliding patio doors tend to better suit modern style environments, whereas the traditional exterior French patio doors can enhance both modern and rustic style buildings from an ultra-modern office building to a quaint little book store or café, and everything in between

-Folding patio doors take up less floor space than French patio doors and can range from two to multiple panels that may extend up to the entire length of your wall.
-The panels fold over themselves in accordion-style, guided on a track system as with sliding glass doors, but without requiring additional tracks for each panel.
+Exterior folding doors also take up less floor space than exterior French patio doors and can range from two to multiple panels that may extend up to the entire length of your wall.
+The panels fold over themselves in accordion-style, guided on a track system as with the sliding glass door, but without requiring additional tracks for each panel.
 Since the panels will fold over perpendicularly to the wall, the width of a panel centered from the track will need to be cleared in order for the door to operate.